Azure/AppService/_posts/2022-12-23-n-tier-web-app.md

 Now that you have a service principal that can access your App Services, you need to edit the default workflow that was created for your apps when you configured continuous deployment so that it uses your service principal to authenticate instead of the publishing profile.
 For sample workflows, see the "Service principal" tab in [Deploy to App Service](https://learn.microsoft.com/azure/app-service/deploy-github-actions?tabs=userlevel#deploy-to-app-service).
 If you've been following along, use the below workflow.

-1. Open your GitHub repository and go to the `nodejs-backend/.github/workflows/` directory.
+1. Open your backend app's GitHub repository and go to the `nodejs-backend/.github/workflows/` directory.
 You'll see the autogenerated workflow.
 1. Select the "pencil" button in the top right to edit the file.
 Replace the contents with the below, which assumes you created the GitHub secret earlier for your credential, update the placeholders under "env", and then commit directly to the main branch.
 This commit will trigger the GitHub Action to run again and deploy your code, this time using the service principal to authenticate.

     ```yml